Signs You Have Poor Air Quality In Your Home

 - Developmental problems in children

 Kids breathe more air per pound of body weight.
-Now, their lungs are still developing.
+Think about it: their lungs are still developing.
 Elderly folks and anyone with asthma, COPD, or compromised immune systems?
 They're the canaries in the coal mine.

 How to Spot the Signs (Before You Buy a Monitor)

 You don't need expensive equipment to start investigating.
-Your body and your house leave clues.
+Here's the thing — your body and your house leave clues.
 Learn to read them.

 Physical symptoms that follow a pattern